John Yap

 Practice Overview

 John is a practising pupil barrister in Chambers.
 He is building a broad practice across Chambers’ practice areas, with a focus on commercial disputes and international arbitration.
-He also takes a keen interest in Asian legal markets, especially those of Singapore and Hong Kong.
+He also takes a keen interest in Asian legal markets, especially that of Singapore and Hong Kong.

 Before coming to the Bar, John was a Lecturer in Law at Mansfield College, University of Oxford, and a Visiting Researcher at the National University of Singapore.
 He also assisted with commercial litigation and international arbitration while a scholar of Des Voeux Chambers in Hong Kong.